 Each year we fulfill our mission of providing the best services and resources on living with a life-limiting illness, dying, death, grief and loss, by inviting experts to Savannah to speak to the medical and non-medical community.

-• Cocktails and Conversation for Physicians and Medical Community in The Landings Club’s Plantation ballroom
+• Cocktails and Conversation for Physicians and Clerics in The Landings Club’s Plantation ballroom – by invitation only

 • Coffee and Conversation for Community members

 Eckburg Auditorium, Savannah Technical College, 5717 White Bluff